komejo/d8-theming-guide/README.md

 #### Advantages

 - Twig is more secure, due to the fact that only a number of tags can be used.
-In the previous PHPTemplate, it was possible for a template file to execute the following code:
+In the previous PHPTemplate), it was possible for a template file to execute the following code:

 		<?php
 		db_query('DROP TABLE {users}');